 - Webhooks - You can enable webhooks with specific triggers for development applications to test them before enabling them on your production app.
 This is useful because the volume of webhooks on a production application with many accounts can be too high for effective testing.

-- White-labeling - If you’re using Hosted Authentication, you might want to white-label this process with your company’s information and logo.
-If you have multiple products you can have an application for each one, each with a different white-labeled experience.
+- Custom Authentication - If you’re using Hosted Authentication, you might want to customize this process with your company’s information and logo.
+If you have multiple products you can have an application for each one, each with a different customized experience.